Stretching your back is a simple way to improve the health of your spine and release tight back muscles.

 Look for one that’s not too heavy or bulky if you want to be able to easily put it away and take it out again when you need it.

-There’s no one equipment that works the best for everyone, so if you’ve purchased a back stretcher that wasn’t comfortable for you, you’ll want to return it.
+There’s no one piece of equipment that works the best for everyone, so if you’ve purchased a back stretcher that wasn’t comfortable for you, you’ll want to return it.

 If you choose a stretcher with a money-back guarantee warranty, you can get your money back if it doesn’t work out.